Parliament’s Media, Culture and Antiquities Committee passed a bill regarding the formation of media regulators on Monday.

 Eissa’s concerns about this divided process stem from a fear that the draft law relating to the formation of the media regulators will be passed, as per constitutional requirements, but the drafting of legislation for the formation, ownership and management of media outlets, and the bills related to media freedoms, will be left in the hands of these bodies themselves.

-Osama Heikal, head of the media and culture committee in Parliament, stated that the law regulating media practice is next on the committee’s agenda.
+Osama Heikal, head of the Media, Culture and Antiquities Committee in Parliament, stated that the law regulating media practice is next on the committee’s agenda.
 However, Eissa argues that this is no guarantee they will actually pass the bill.

 He states: “There are people within the government, Parliament and the media community who believe that the law drafted by the national committee of media legislations is more democratic than it should be.
 Those people believe that the state is in a war against terrorism and that the media should be used as a weapon in that war.”